MELISSA BLOCK, HOST:

 BLOCK: Do you think the Cubs fans took pride in the fact that they were one of the very few teams that didn't have a mascot?

 DREHS: Exactly.
-And the Cubs have said, look, we're not going to have Clark jumping up and down in the dugout.
-He's going to greet some fans and then come in and help the kids smile.
-I don't really see what's wrong with it.
+And the Cubs have said, look, we're not going to have Clark jumping up and down in the dugout and - I think he's going to greet some fans when they come in, and help the kids smile.
+I don't really see what's wrong with that.

-BLOCK: Well, there is this, too, I mean, and you do see this a lot in comments online, you know, OK, great.
-You know, get a mascot.
+BLOCK: Well, there is this, too - I mean, and you do see this a lot in comments online - you know, OK, great.
+Get a mascot.
 But what do the Cubs really need?
 Well, maybe we need an ace pitcher.
 Maybe we need a great free agent.

-DREHS: Yeah, yeah.
-And this is the Cubs fan complaint, they're not winning and they don't seem to realize that the organization has completely rebuilt itself.
+DREHS: Yeah.
+Again - and this is the Cubs fan complaining that they're not winning.
+And they don't seem to realize that the organization has completely rebuilt itself.
 They have one of the top five minor league systems in all of baseball.
 Maybe Clark can, you know, help people settle down for a couple years until those baby Cubs are ready.